Verification and validation

 Verification and validation (also abbreviated as V&V) are independent procedures that are used together for checking that a product, service, or system meets requirements and specifications and that it fulfills its intended purpose.
 These are critical components of a quality management system such as ISO 9000.
 The words "verification" and "validation" are sometimes preceded with "independent", indicating that the verification and validation is to be performed by a disinterested third party.
 "Independent verification and validation" can be abbreviated as "IV&V".

-In practice, as quality management terms, the definitions of verification and validation can be inconsistent.
+In reality, as quality management terms, the definitions of verification and validation can be inconsistent.
 Sometimes they are even used interchangeably.

 However, the PMBOK guide, a standard adopted by the Institute of Electrical and Electronics Engineers (IEEE), defines them as follows in its 4th edition: